Rail transport in India: Rolling stock

 Indian Railways hauls a variety of cargo to cater to various requirements and has specialized rolling stock corresponding to the cargo hauled.
 There are 243 types of rolling stock used for cargo operations.
 These include covered wagons, boxcars, flat wagons, flatbeds, open wagons, hoppers, containers, automobile carriers, defense vehicle carriers and tankers.
 The freight cars can often carry loads from 10 to 80 tonnes per car depending on the configuration.
 A new wagon numbering system was adopted in Indian Railways in 2003.

 The requirement of wagons was previously met by Bharat wagon and engineering with the procurement and manufacturing now done by both in the public and private sector.
 The earliest goods trains in the 1800s were hauled by imported steam locomotives.
 Locomotives are classified by various parameters including function (passenger/goods/mixed).
-Indian Railways uses dedicated electric locomotives such as WAG series (Wide AC Goods), dedicated diesel locomotives such as WDG series and diesel locomotives of mixed usage such as WDM series to haul freight trains.
+Indian Railways uses dedicated electric locomotives such as WAG series (Wide AC goods), dedicated diesel locomotives such as WDG series and diesel locomotives of mixed usage such as WDM series to haul freight trains.

-A WAP-7 & WAG-5 electric locomotive pulling a freight train at Dum Dum Junction.

-Network and infrastructure

-Indian railways operates a 68,584 km broad gauge network which is equipped with long-welded, high-tensile 52kg/60kg 90 UTS rails with pre-stressed concrete (PSC) sleepers and elastic fastenings.
-These tracks are shared by both freight and passenger trains, with passenger trains often prioritized on the network.
-The Dedicated Freight Corridor Corporation of India (DFCCI) was established in 2006 to construct dedicated freight corridors to reduce congestion, increase speed and reliability and proposed upgradation of existing goods sheds, attracting private capital to build dedicated logistics terminals.